POV-Ray/povray/source-doc/styleguide.md

             contain boolean constants (`true` or `false`) after macro expansion.
 The integer constants `0` and `1`, respectively, should be used instead.
 [MS Visual Studio 2013 and earlier]

+  - As an exception to the above, the following C++11 constructs are fair game, as they has been supported by all major compiler brands for quite a while now and are thought to provide significant benefit:
+      - `decltype(v)`, with `v` being a simple variable or class member (as opposed to a more complex expression)
+    @note
+        Other C++11 features may be added to the above list upon request if a reasonable case can be made in their favour.
+Note however that at present we will only consider features that have been supported by GCC as early as version 4.6, by Clang as early as version 4.2, and by MSVC as early as version 10 (Visual Studio 2010).

   - Source code should avoid potential conflicts with later standard extensions to the C++ language, most notably ISO-IEC DTR 19768 (aka TR1) and ISO-IEC 14882-2011 (aka C++11).